SPRY -- Jeff Poet and John Lowder Jr. spent a lot of time together on Sunday.

 That assumption was proven wrong -- very wrong.

 The duo battled back and forth through eight playoff holes, with neither giving an inch.
-On the ninth hole, a winner was finally crowned when Poet hit a nice approach shot at the
+On the ninth hole, a winner was finally crowned when Poet hit a nice approach shot at the pin and sank his putt for a birdie to claim his first YCAGA Senior title.

 Poet pumped his fists after making his championship-winning putt, partly in celebration, but also partly in relief that the longest playoff in YCAGA tournament history was finally over.